burningmonk/mod_redalert/README.md

 Timeout is optional, you can get more information about ipset from here:http://ipset.netfilter.org/ipset.man.html

-Then you can easily drop all packets came from these IP addresses.

-iptables -I INPUT 1 -m set --match-set [ipset name] src -j DROP

 Your apache configuration file will look like this;

 <IfModule mod_redalert.c>